One person shot dead in front of Paris hospital - police source | Law-Order

 One person shot dead in front of Paris hospital - police source

-Two people were shot in front of a hospital in Paris on Monday, a police source told Reuters.
+One person was shot dead and another injured on Monday in front of a hospital in Paris, a police source told Reuters, adding that the attacker had then fled on a motorcycle.

-The source said that one person was dead, another was injured and being treated at the Henry Dunant hospital in front of which he had been shot.
-The attacker fled on a motorcycle, the source said, adding that nothing was known about the motive for the attack.
+The source said the injured person was now being treated inside the hospital, the Henry Dunant, which is also a COVID-19 vaccination centre.
+The motive for the shootings remains unknown.
+BFM television said the person killed was a man and the injured person was a woman who worked as a security official at the hospital, which is located in the upmarket 16th arrondissement.

-BFM television reported that the person killed is a man and the person injured is a woman who was working as a security agent for the hospital.
-The hospital, in the upscale 16th arrondissement, is also a COVID-19 vaccination center.
+The vaccination centre at the hospital was operating at the time of the shootings.
+Television stations showed dozens of police officers securing the area.

-Also Read: Paris court finds drug maker Servier guilty in Mediator scandal-BFM
+Also Read: Paris court fines Servier 2.7 mln euros over weight-loss drug:BFM TV

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)